Jeremiah 49:32

 Their camels will become plunder

-I will scatter to the winds those who shave their temples
+I will scatter to the wind in every direction those who shave their temples

-I will bring disaster on them from every side
+I will bring calamity on them from all sides,” declares the LORD

 Persons / Places / Events